 DHCS Comprehensive Quality Strategy

-State of California Department of Health Care Services Comprehensive Quality Strategy (CQS) report.
-The CQS outlines the Department's process for developing and maintaining a broader quality strategy to assess the quality of care that all of our beneficiaries receive, regardless of delivery system, and defines measurable goals and tracks improvement while adhering to the regulatory managed care requirements.
-The CQS report covers all Medi-Cal managed care delivery systems, including the Medi-Cal managed care plans, county mental health plans, Drug Medi-Cal Organized Delivery System, and the dental managed care plans, as well as non-managed care departmental programs.
+The CQS report outlines DHCS' process for developing and maintaining a broader quality strategy to assess the quality of care that all Medi-Cal beneficiaries receive, regardless of delivery system.
+It also defines measurable goals, emphasizes Centers for Medicare & Medicaid Services (CMS) Core Set measures, and tracks improvement while adhering to the regulatory managed care requirements.
+The CQS report covers all Medi-Cal managed care delivery systems, including Medi-Cal managed care plans, county mental health plans, Drug Medi-Cal Organized Delivery Systems, and dental managed care plans, as well as non-managed care departmental programs.

 2018 Quality Strategy Reports (PDFs)